Quantum Integrability and Generalised Quantum Schubert Calculus: Bethe vectors as idempotents

+which are the expressions for the stated factorial Grothendieck polynomials in our assertion in terms of set-valued tableaux.

-The identities for the dual Bethe vectors (\ref{leftBethe}), (\ref {leftBethe'}) are obtained by a very similar argument noting from the definition (\ref{dual_mom}) that the matrix elements of the transposed operators are obtained by reversing binary strings and swapping $ t\leftrightarrow t^{\prime }$. \end{proof}
+The identities for the dual Bethe vectors (\ref{leftBethe}), (\ref {leftBethe'}) are obtained by a very similar argument noting from the definition (\ref{dual_mom}) that the matrix elements of the transposed operators are obtained by reversing binary strings and swapping $ t_j\leftrightarrow t^{\prime }_j$. \end{proof}

-We are now in the position to proof a generalised Cauchy identity for factorial Grothendieck polynomials; compare with \cite[Thm 5.3]{MotegiSakai} and \cite[Thm 9]{LN} for the non-factorial case which we obtain as a special case.
+We are now in the position to prove a generalised Cauchy identity for factorial Grothendieck polynomials; compare with \cite[Thm 5.3]{MotegiSakai} and \cite[Thm 9]{LN} for the non-factorial case which we obtain as a special case.

-\begin{corollary} Setting $e(x,y)=\langle 0|C(x_{1})\cdots C(x_{n})B(y_{n})\cdots B(y_{1})|0\rangle $ we have
+\begin{corollary} Setting $e(x,y)=\langle\tilde v_{0\cdots 0}|C(x_{1}|t)\cdots C(x_{n}|t)B(y_{n}|t)\cdots B(y_{1}|t)v_{0\cdots 0}\rangle $ we have

 where - as in Lemma \ref{lem:yba2} - the sum runs over the minimal length coset representatives $w$ of $\mathbb{S}_{2n}/\mathbb{S}_{n}\times \mathbb{S} _{n}$ which act on $(x,y)$ in the obvious manner. \end{corollary}